NATO hones response time of its rapid reaction units

 While that force is not expected to be fully operational until 2016 or 2017, NATO is trying to hasten the response time of its existing reaction force, whose troops are supplied this year by Germany, the Netherlands and Norway.

-NATO disappointed some eastern European allies who wanted the U.S.-dominated organisation to station large numbers of troops on their territory following Russia's actions in Ukraine.
+NATO disappointed some eastern European allies who wanted the U.S.-dominated organization to station large numbers of troops on their territory following Russia's actions in Ukraine.

 NATO hopes the rapid reaction force will nonetheless prove a deterrent by demonstrating its resolve to defend swiftly any ally that should came under attack.